warpdotdev/themes/README.md

 ## What are standard themes?

-In this directory you'll find themes popular among other tools, including Solarized, Dracula and others.
+In this directory, you'll find themes popular among other tools, including Solarized, Dracula, and others.

 Themes in this directory were sourced and auto-generated based on the Alacritty themes collected by @eendroroy.
 Repo: [https://github.com/eendroroy/alacritty-theme](https://github.com/eendroroy/alacritty-theme)